 She has enjoyed tenures with groups such as the Civic Orchestra of Chicago, the Discovery Ensemble, Florida Grand Opera, and Oistrach Symphony Orchestra as well as a substitute for the Boston Philharmonic Orchestra.
 Cecilia was also the founding administrative director and principal cellist of the Boston Latin-American Orchestra.
 She has played under the direction of conductors such as Bernard Haitink, Esa-Pekka Salonen, and Michael Tilson-Thomas.
 Cecilia was the first prize winner of the Chicago Cliff Dwellers String Competition, Frost Symphony Orchestra Concerto Competition, has been awarded with the New England Conservatory’s Entrepreneurial Grant, and was a nominee for the Chicago Edes Foundation Prize for Emerging Young Artists in 2011.
 In August of 2012, she was selected as one of 17 semi-finalists from around the world in the Carlos Prieto International Cello Competition held in Morelia, Mexico.
 As a Henry Mancini Institute Fellow, she served as principal cellist and worked with young composers and arrangers such as Latin-Grammy nominated Rafael Piccolotto de Lima.
 Cecilia was also selected as a member of the newly established HMI String Quartet 2013-14 where she recorded commissioned works by Frost students, alumni and faculty.

 Currently, Cecilia is freelancing and residing in the Louisville, Kentucky area.
 As of January 2016, Cecilia is a co-founding director and cellist of the NouLou Chamber Players (noulou.org).
 She is a substitute cellist for the Louisville Orchestra and performed as guest assistant principal during the 2017 Festival of American Music with conductors Teddy Abrams and Michael Tilson Thomas.
 Cecilia has served as assistant principal cellist of Paducah Symphony Orchestra, has performed as assistant principal cellist for the Louisville Ballet, and a member of the Highland Chamber Players and as an electric cellist in Electria.
 She has also served as a substitute cellist for selected concerts in the Lexington Philharmonic.
 Additionally, Cecilia is a member of the Chamber Music Society of Louisville Board including executive committee.
 In the chamber music world, she has received training from artists such as Borromeo String Quartet, Vivian Weilerstein, Rami Solomonow, and Ilya Kaler.
 She has performed at numerous chamber music summer festivals and recently on Louisville Crescent Hill Radio’s “Classical Hour” live show, Miami Bach Society and Dayton Chamber Music Society.
 Cecilia enjoys expanding her repertoire outside of the traditional classical scene with forays into Latin-American music, Jazz, Bluegrass, improvisation, rock, theater, and Broadway.
 As of May 2015, she has joined Electria as an electric cellist.
 Broadway shows include “Lion King,” “Mary Poppins,” and “Phantom of the Opera.”
 Recently, Cecilia has received bluegrass training with Mark O’Connor and performed “Limerock” duo with him at the “Fiddles on Fire” concert during Festival Miami ‘13.
 Her other improvisation trainers have included Warren Senders and Vincent L. Maggio as well as masterclasses with Christian Howes and Jeremy Cohen.
 She has recorded albums with George Benson at the Hit Factory and Weezer, while accompanying popular and Jazz artists in PBS specials and live shows such as Bobby McFerrin, Chick Corea, Terence Blanchard, Dave Grusin, Vince Mendoza, Michael Feinstein, Shelly Berg, Andrea Bocelli, Kenny Loggins, Ben Folds, Gloria Estefan, and Stevie Wonder.
-Cecilia has participated in music festivals across the United States, Canada, France, and Italy, most recently at the Banff Centre and Carteret Cello Festival.
+Cecilia has participated in music festivals across the United States, Canada, France, and Italy, including the Banff Centre and Carteret Cello Festival.
+More recently, she was in the Forecastle Symphony at Forecastle Festival.